WalterSweetheart/WalterSweetheart/README.md

 ## I'm a programmer, student and just one sweet guy.
 - 🔭 I’m currently working on my way.
-- 🌱 I’m currently learning bash and lua.
+- 🌱 I’m currently learning bash and python.
 - 👯 I’m looking to collaborate with other content creators to write better code.
 - 🥅 2021 Goals: just work.
 ### Connect with me: